TheGrizzlyDev/talks/why-bazel.md

 ### Pros:

-- Works with a plethora of languages out-of-the-box
+- Works with a plethora of languages out-of-the-box and can easily be extended
+- Remote caching and remote execution support
 - Smarter and more reliable caching based on content hashing
-- Very extendable
-- Has its own dependency management: `blzmod`
-- Optimised for speed and reproducibility
+- Optimised for speed, reproducibility and portability
-- Powerful toolchains system that makes build very portable
 - Developed by Google
+- Used by a bunch of tech giants like: Uber, Dropbox, SpaceX, ...

 ### Cons: